Percy Foreman: Personal life

 Foreman was married twice.
 Foreman had a son, William, with his first wife and a daughter, Marguerite, with his second wife.
+In 1974 Foreman spent the night in jail after he was charged with drunk driving following involvement in a traffic accident.
+He was also charged with driving without a license.
+He was released on bail set at $400 and refused to take blood, urine or breath tests.

 His sister Carrin Foreman was superintendent of the Sugar Land Independent School District from 1924 to 1930.